apache/drill/_docs/sql-reference/sql-functions/040-string-manipulation.md

 ## LOWER
-Converts the characters in a string to lowercase.
+Converts the characters in the input string to lowercase.

 ### LOWER Syntax